JOALYS PARIS

 Fluorescence Very Strong (Low Iron) Medium to Strong (Moderate Iron)

-Common Size Rare above 1-2 carats Available in larger sizes (>3 carats)
+Typical Size Rare above 1 to 2 carats Available in larger sizes (>3 carats)

-Market Value Highest (Significant Origin Premium) High (Excellent value for quality)
+Market Value Highest (Significant Origin Premium) High (Best value for quality)

 Mozambique and Other Sources Worth Knowing